CodyNicholson/Self-Driving_Car_Nanodegree_Notes/11_Naive_Bayes/01_Stanley_Terrain_Classification.md

 ### Naive Bayes

-Using a library called **sklearn** we can implement the *Naive Bayes* algorithm to create a decision surface to classify the data points in our scatter plot.
+Using a library called **sklearn** we can implement the *Naive Bayes* classifier to create a decision surface to classify the data points in our scatter plot

 ##### Gaussian Naive Bayes